 Your local parish council may be able to help you in communicating with the landowner if you do not know them.

 Ditches which cause floods are dealt with according to the severity of the incident.
 Each incident is separated into one of three priority criteria, where priority one is the most severe and priority three is the least severe.
 You can read more about the priority system in our flood investigation policy.

 If a blocked ditch has flooded multiple times, and the landowner has neglected to clear the blockage after being informed of the issue, you should report it to us online.

 Under section 23 of the Land Draining Act 1991 you must get consent from Suffolk County Council, as Lead Local Flood Authority, to erect or raise a culvert, or erect, raise or otherwise alter an obstruction in an ordinary watercourse, whether temporary or permanent.

 If you carry out works without consent being given under section 23 of the Land Drainage Act 1991, Suffolk County Council may serve a notice requiring works or actions to be taken within a specified timescale if it is deemed necessary.

 Suffolk County Council may also serve a notice requiring works to be undertaken when it is judged that an ordinary watercourse is in such a condition that the proper flow of water is impeded.

 Failure to comply with a notice served by Suffolk County Council is a criminal offence, and we can undertake the necessary works or action ourselves and recover the cost of doing so.

 You can find out how to apply for Land Drainage Consent on our working on a watercourse page.
-Our consenting policy also outlines our policies on piping watercourses and the reasons behind our policies.
+Our consenting policy (PDF, 840KB) also outlines our policies on piping watercourses and the reasons behind our policies.